eyfel/CopyPaster3/README.md

 2. **For Python Script:**
    - Ensure Python 3.x is installed on your system.
-   - Install the necessary Python libraries using pip: `pip install pyperclip re keyboard`
+   - Install the necessary Python libraries using pip: `pip install pyperclip keyboard`

 **Usage**